 Often, speaking about what happened is incredibly difficult for the survivor.
 If they’re telling you, they trust you to help.

 Take a deep breath, remain as calm as possible, and remember that the survivor chose you to help them.
+You can do it.

-If The Assault Was Very Recent
+If the Assault is Very Recent

 Ensure that the survivor is in a safe location, or help them find a safe place to be in the short term.